streetturtle/streetturtle.github.io/_posts/2016-03-01-customize-alfresco-footer-aikau.markdown

 }];
 {% endhighlight javascript %}

 And after restart it should work!
+In case of any question don't hesitate to left a comment ;)